nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Undoing a command : `undo`

-Restores FlashBack to the state before the previous command was executed.
+Restores FlashBack to the state before the most recent undoable command was executed.
 <div markdown="span" class="alert alert-info">:information_source:
 **Note:**  Only commands that modify FlashBack's content can be reversed. (`add`, `delete`, `edit` and `clear`).
 </div>